 Adult ID Requirements

 When you apply for a library card, the staff will validate your card after verifying your Windsor address.
-Please be prepared to show documents from one of these four options:
+Please be prepared to show documents from one of these options:

 - CT driver’s license with Windsor address